karanyadav14/karanyadav14/README.md

 🌟 I am a **Data Scientist** with over **3+ years of experience** delivering scalable machine learning and LLM based solutions.

    I specialize in:
-  - **Generative & LLMOps**: Building LangChain And LangGraph based Conversational and Agentic chat bots.
+  - **Generative AI & LLMOps**: Building LangChain And LangGraph based Conversational and Agentic chat bots.
   - **Predictive Analytics & MLOps**: Deploying machine learning models in production.
   - **Big Data**: Expertise in **Apache Hadoop** and **PySpark** for robust data pipelines.
   - **Programming**: Skilled in **Python**, **SQL**.